Hydrogen Fuel Cell vehicle

 Hydrogen Supply and Anode Reaction:

 Hydrogen gas from the storage tanks is supplied to the anode side of the fuel cells.
 At the anode, hydrogen molecules are split into protons (positively charged ions) and electrons through a process called electrolysis.
-The protons migrate through the electrolyte membrane to the cathode side, while the electrons are directed through an external circuit to create an electric current.

 Oxygen Supply and Cathode Reaction: